A list of characters that appear in ''Zoids: Chaotic Century". Currently under heavy construction.

 - Heroic BSoD: A short one after Raven's Geno Saurer totals his Shield Liger.
 He goes through another short one when Fiona briefly disappears nearing the finale.

-- In the Blood: Van's father was something of an exceptional pilot as well, according to testimony from the mentor.
+- In the Blood: Van's father was something of an exceptional pilot as well, according to testimony from his mentor.

 - Kid Hero: In the original series.